ydydsnyd/mono/apps/zbugs/README.md

 # Use "json" for logs consumed by structured logging services.
 ZERO_LOG_FORMAT = "text"

-# Secret used to verify the JWT
+# Secret used to sign and verify the JWT
 # Set this to something real if you intend to deploy
 # the app.
 ZERO_JWT_SECRET = "my-localhost-testing-secret"

 #### ZBugs API Server Variables ####

-# Same as ZERO_UPSTREAM_DB above.
-UPSTREAM_URI = "postgresql://user:password@127.0.0.1:6434/postgres"

 # The client id for the GitHub OAuth app responisble for OAuth:
 # https://docs.github.com/en/apps/creating-github-apps